 If you’ve been charged with a DWI, you probably have a lot of questions on your mind right about now.
 How serious are the charges against me?
 What’s the worst sentence I could possibly receive?
+Will I go to jail?
 Is there any way for me to reduce the charges against me?

-A DWI can potentially be reduced to a DWAI (Driving While Ability Impaired).
-While a DWI is a misdemeanor, and therefore a criminal charge, a DWAI is considered a traffic infraction.
+A DWI can potentially be reduced in NY to a DWAI (Driving While Ability Impaired).
+While a DWI is a misdemeanor, and therefore a criminal charge, a DWAI is considered a a violation, which is not a crime.
 This means it’s unlikely to have the negative long-term consequences that a DWI would have.

 A DWAI can still lead to as much as 15 days in jail and up to $500 in fines.
 However, that’s a lot less than the $1,000 fine, license suspension, and potential for a year in jail that come with a first-time DWI conviction.

-So the answer is: yes.
-Under some circumstances, a DWI can be reduced.
+So the answer to “can a DWI be reduced in NY” is: yes.
+Under some circumstances a DWI can be reduced.
 Now, how can a DWI be reduced in NY?
 Let’s take a look.

 How to Get DWI Reduced in NY